untallucas/untallucas/README.md

 # Hola, I’m Lucas Di Mattia.

-### I'm a detail obsessed user interface designer and front-end web developer from Córdoba, Argentina. <br/> Design systems advocate, in love with CSS challenges and creative coding. <br/>Occasional speaker and user experience advisor. <br/>Happy father & husband.
+### I'm a user interface designer and frontend web developer from Córdoba, Argentina. <br/> Detail obsessed, design systems advocate, in love with CSS challenges and creative coding. <br/>Occasional speaker and user experience advisor. <br/>Happy father & husband.
 If there's no coffee, let there be nothing.

 &nbsp;